5 Underrated Destinations in Europe

 Fiskardo Harbour sits in the north of Kefalonia.
 It is a beautiful bay with pastel-coloured houses and a backdrop of dense forest.
 This bay is the perfect place for dinner or cocktails.
 Fiskado is home to some of the most expensive real estate in the whole of Greece!
 It is no surprise it attracts the most boats in the Ionian islands.
 Fiskardo also has many nearby beaches such as Fooki Beach or Emplisi Beach.

-3 Days in Santorini Itinerary: A bewitching Greek Island
+3 Days in Santorini Itinerary: A Bewitching Greek Island

 How long do you need in Procida?